confluentinc/tutorials/queues-for-kafka/README.md

 ## Create Confluent Cloud resources

 First, create a Dedicated 1-CKU cluster in Confluent Cloud by following the instructions [here](https://docs.confluent.io/cloud/current/clusters/create-cluster.html#create-ak-clusters).

-Since Queues for Kafka is currently a Closed Preview feature, you'll need to open a support request to enable the feature on your cluster.
-In the [Confluent Support Portal](https://support.confluent.io/), open a ticket requesting that Queues for Kafka be enabled for your cluster.
-Provide the cluster ID in your request, which you can find in the [Confluent Cloud Console](https://confluent.cloud/) by navigating to `Cluster Settings` from your Dedicated cluster overview page.

 ## Confluent CLI setup